 Stephen joined Watsi on April 14th, 2013.
-Six years ago, Stephen became the 128th member to automatically support a new Watsi patient every month.
-Since then, 5,709 more people have become monthly donors!
-Stephen's most recent donation traveled 8,700 miles to support Mbegesi, a 9-year-old from Tanzania, to fund clubfoot treatment.
+Seven years ago, Stephen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Stephen's most recent donation traveled 8,700 miles to support Joffrey, a playful 3-year-old from Tanzania, to fund mobilty-restoring knee surgery.